Learn the best way to begin investing in properties

 The location of your rental properties is one of the most significant factors to consider before making the purchase.
 You don’t want to be stuck with a rental property in a stagnant or declining area.
 The top three most important factors to consider are jobs, economics, and growth.

-Some other factors that you should look for, spending on the demographic you are looking to appeal to are walkability, schools, public transportation, and local laws.
+Some other factors that you should look for, depending on the demographic you are looking to appeal to are walkability, schools, public transportation, and local laws.

 Knowing your demographic is not only important to choosing the location, but choosing the property as well.
 For example, if you’re looking to appeal to families, you’ll want to purchase a property with multiple bedrooms and bathrooms that is close to highly-rated schools.
 However, if you want your property to appeal to young professionals, you’ll want a property with more single bedrooms that is close to a business district and entertainment options.